ivylabs/IvySE/README.md

 ![Ivy SE](https://raw.githubusercontent.com/ivylabs/IvySE/master/static/custom/img/IvySE.png)

-Some of the features in this 0.0.5 release:
+Some of the features in this 0.0.6 release:
 ===========================================
-* New plugin template
+* Pentaho 5.4 support

 What is the road map for the next version?